ML history: Why now?

 Instead, what is used in practice today is Artificial Narrow Intelligence (ANI): models explicitly programmed to solve a specific task(s), e.g., translate texts from one language to another.
 But they can’t generalize (on their own) to handle novel tasks, i.e., a machine translation model will not tomorrow decide that it now also wants to recognize faces in images.
 Of course, one can combine several individual ANIs into one big program trained to solve multiple different tasks, but this collection of ANIs is still not able to learn (on its own) any new skills beyond these capabilities.

-Many AI researchers believe that at least with the currently used approaches to AI (e.g., models created by OpenAI like ChatGPT), we might never produce a true human-like AGI.
+Many AI researchers believe that at least with the currently used approaches to AI (e.g., large language models (LLMs) like ChatGPT from OpenAI), we might never produce a true human-like AGI.
 Specifically, these AI systems still lack a general understanding of causality and physical laws like object permanence — something that even many pets understand.

 If you’re interested to learn more about the faults of current AI systems, the blog articles by Gary Marcus are highly recommended!